Feature Race Tips:

 distance.
 Either setting lowers the BASE and net rating and

-is signalled by the "No Winning Form"comment.
-Always check
+is signaled by the "No Winning Form" comment.